hundredyearfarms/Hundred-Year-Farms/README.md

 The main goal of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure).
 This is possible since industry is expanding the underlying BIM file system ([IFC5](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/)) to also include infrastructure and landscaping, thereby making it relevant to agroforestry.
 The IFC5 standard should be especially useful in regions where it is used by local government for the surrounding public works (roads, drainage, other infrastructure).

-This ability to scientifically record and then manage large amounts of agroforestry data using an open standard is of high value to this project and it may also prove useful to researchers modelling carbon negative agroforestry systems.
+This ability to record and then manage large amounts of agroforestry data using an open standard is of high value to this project and it may also prove useful to researchers modelling carbon negative agroforestry systems.
 This git repository will the workflow and FreeCAD/Blender models.

 **Cogeneration of heat, power, treated water, and fertilizer with carbon sinking**

-Small farm agroforestry produces woody biomass that must be managed.
+Small farm agroforestry produces large amounts of woody biomass that must be managed.
 Through gassification, this biomass can be used to produce heat (e.g. for greenhouses), electricity, treat water, and with some designs, produce fertilizer and [char](https://biochar-international.org/sustainability-climate-change/) (solid carbon) which can be used as a soil ammendment or sold as a [product](https://national-carbon.com/).
 A schematic showing design objectives for our application is shown below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/biogassifier2021-02-12.png" alt="Farm plan co-gen" width="400">